 Note: TouchControl is designed to work with GC-100 devices with firmware versions of 3.0 or greater.
-If your GC-100 device's firmware version is prior to 3.0 and you encounter problems when attempting to communicate with TouchControl you may contact Global Caché support for information on how to upgrade your GC-100 device.
+If your GC-100 device's firmware version is prior to 3.0 and you

+Page 39 of 190 Back to top encounter problems when attempting to communicate with TouchControl you may contact Global Caché support for information on how to upgrade your GC-100 device.